featurevisor/featurevisor/docs/use-cases/dependencies.md

         percentage: 100
 ```

-We can then require the `onceClickCheckout` feature when we defined our "**Express shipping**" feature:
+We can then require the `oneClickCheckout` feature when we defined our "**Express shipping**" feature:

 ```yml
 # features/expressShipping.yml